 TWUL has entered into various commercial contracts and relationships in respect of certain goods and services.
 In addition, third party infrastructure will continue to be relied upon in relation to a number of TWUL assets.
-As with any contractual relationship, there are inherent risks to be considered and mitigated including, among others, counterparty risk, insolvency risk, and litigation risk.
+As with any contractual relationship, there are inherent risks to be considered and mitigated including, among others, counterparty risk (including vulnerabilities as a result of Covid-19 including within counterparty supply chains), insolvency risk, and litigation risk.
 Any failure by suppliers to deliver the contracted goods or services, and to adhere to TWUL's Corporate Responsibility and other policies, could have a material adverse effect on TWUL's reputation, business, results of operations and overall financial condition.
 This is mitigated through supplier management and robust procurement to ensure that appropriate suppliers are selected.